 Meaning: Comfortably idle, enjoying doing nothing.

-She lay as lazy as a cat basking in sunlight.
+She lay as lazy as what a cat basking in sunlight.

 You’re stretched out like a cat in the sun—doing absolutely nothing!